Sumit189/incident_copilot/README.md

 - `tests/test_email_helper_status.py` guarantees the email status cache behaves even when the LLM handles the tool call.
 - For integration testing, point `GRAFANA_HOST` to a staging Loki instance and replay recorded incidents; every run is deterministic for the same logs.
 - Simulate Prometheus metrics locally via `python3 scripts/mock_prometheus.py`, set `PROMETHEUS_HOST=http://localhost:9090`, and tweak `MOCK_CPU`, `MOCK_RAM`, or `MOCK_NETWORK` to cover different scenarios.
+- All test cases in this repository are written by AI to speed up the development.

 ## Deployment